-- Quality and Other Reporting – In an effort to streamline and fully modernize the capturing, transfer, and examination of patient records to improve care, SAMHSA-certified alcohol and drug rehab centers collect and report on encounter, clinical outcomes, and quality improvement data and adhere to pre-established annual reporting standards.
+- Quality and Other Reporting – In an effort to streamline and fully modernize the capturing, transfer, and examination of patient records to improve care, SAMHSA-certified alcohol and drug rehab centers collect and report on the encounter, clinical outcomes, and quality improvement data and adhere to pre-established annual reporting standards.
 These measures drastically reduce lapses in communication that so often hinder care.

 - Organizational Authority – This means that facilities must provide comprehensive and high-quality services in a manner reflecting evidence-based best practices in the field.